-A substantial majority of our license and subscription revenue consists of term license fees.
-We also recognize revenue from sales of subscriptions and perpetual licenses.
-Our term license revenue is primarily generated through annual license fees that recur during the term of the contract.
+A majority of our license and subscription revenue consists of term license fees.
+We also recognize revenue from subscription services and sales of perpetual licenses.
 A substantial majority of our term licenses have been sold under a two-year initial term with optional annual renewals after the initial term.
-However, in the future, we may enter into term license arrangements with our customers that have an initial term of more than two years.
-Term license revenue for the initial term of the customer agreement is generally fully recognized upon delivery of the software, which accelerates the timing of revenue recognition compared to the timing of billings to customers.
+However, in the future, we may enter into term license arrangements with our customers that have an initial term of more than two years or may renew license arrangements for longer than one year.
+Term license revenue for the initial term of the customer agreement is generally fully recognized upon delivery of the software.
+Revenue on renewed license arrangements is recognized for the entire committed renewal period at the beginning of the renewal period, which in the case of multi-year renewals is generally more than the revenue recognized on annual auto-renewals.
+Revenue is generally recognized prior to billings to customers during the initial term and during multi-year renewals of term licenses.